icarusfactor/design/README.md

 * ALT + CTRL Raises image controls.

 ### Objectives:
  I created the Design plugin to make custom HTML emails quick & easy.
-Anyone should be able to build their own template or use one from the installed examples with little effort for one off events or for medium sized family , friends or business lists that do not adhear to periodic release times.
+Anyone should be able to build their own template and parts or use one from the installed examples with little effort for one off events or for medium sized friends or business lists that do not adhear to periodic release times.
 Wanted to keep it all simple and work within the Roundcube environment, so that no custom setup or duplication is needed.
 I wanted everyone wanting to try it to just install the plugin and run the setting setups and start to work on a email design right away and send it off when done.

 ### Key Elements:
-* Quick Start to Go Setup
+* Quick Start Plugin And Play Setup.
 * No Special Configurations
 * Email Sending Is Left to Compose
 * Uses Mbox Folders For Templates and Holding